 Importantly, he is also strongly compelled to find and realise the unseen stories of what he considers to be under-reported geographies in India – especially in the north-east of the country.
 His current work is fuelled by frequent travel to Bodoland and Arunachal Pradesh where he is seeking perspectives on the ongoing land based conflict.
 In his Graphein series, he takes a considered abstract approach to capturing social expression and dissent conveyed through graffiti – a relatively new but growing sub-culture in India.

-Udit’s work is widely recognised and published - including Time, The New York Times, Wall Street Journal, Bloomberg, The Washington Post, The Caravan, Femina, Wall Art Magazine and FountainINK to name but a few.
-His work has been part of several prestigious Exhibitions including the Indian Art Fair 2011-2016 and his Prints and Photographic Objects are part of several Private collections internationally.
+Udit’s work is widely recognised and published - including Time, The New York Times, Wall Street Journal, Bloomberg, The Washington Post, Financial Times, Boston Globe, The Caravan, Femina, Wall Art Magazine and FountainINK to name but a few.
+His work has been part of several prestigious Exhibitions including the Indian Art Fair 2011-2018 and his Prints and Photographic Objects are part of several Private collections internationally as well as in India.

-Udit is based out of Gurgaon, a suburb of New Delhi and lives with his Canine son Watson.
+Udit is based out of New Delhi and lives with his Canine son Watson.